Essential Guide for Ecommerce Directors: Strategies for Success and Growth

 Challenge: Paid media platforms fluctuate, pushing up customer acquisition costs and making forecasting noisy.
 Creative fatigue and signal loss depress ROAS.

 How to Overcome: Diversify mix, lean into first‑party data, and improve on‑site conversion so every visit counts.
-Utilize ClickPost’s delivery promises and accurate EDDs to boost checkout confidence and convert the same website traffic into more orders.
+Utilize accurate EDDs and delivery promises to boost checkout confidence and convert the same website traffic into more orders.
+Implement estimated delivery calculators at cart and checkout to reduce abandonment.

 Challenge: Customers expect relevance across online touchpoints, but regulations and consent frameworks limit tracking.